imjordanithink/git_practice/README.txt

-This is Jordan Micheal Senko if you are reading this, dont think of stealing my shit..
+This is Jordan Micheal Senko.
+This is my practice stuff.
-. i'm gonna be kind of a big deal one day.